Riding in South Africa

 North of the Vaal River, the Highveld is better watered, and saved by its altitude (Johannesburg lies at 1740m; its average annual rainfall is 760mm) from subtropical extremes of heat.
 Winters are cold, though snow is rare.

 Further north and to the east, especially where a drop in altitude beyond the escarpment gives the Lowveld its name, temperatures rise: the Tropic of Capricorn slices through the extreme north.
-This is also where one finds the typical South African Bushveld of wildlife fame.
+This is also where one finds the typical South African ‘Bushveld,’ famed for its wildlife.

 The deep interior provides the hottest temperatures: in 1948 the mercury hit 51.7ºC in the Northern Cape Kalahari near Upington.